Does The Honda Ridgeline Have a Timing Belt or Chain?

 How often should the Honda V-TEC Oil Pump Chain Tensioner in Honda Ridgeline be replaced?

-This will make a rattling or ticking noise when you start your engine, and it can also cause extensive engine damage if left unattended for too long.
+Timing chains also cause a particular rattling or ticking noise when you start your engine, and it can also cause extensive engine damage if left unattended for too long.

 Final Words